 Lee's debut album Brava, released by Summit Records in 2000, saw Lee highlighted as one of ‘Top 30 Classical Stars Under 30’ by San Francisco’s KDFC radio.
 Her long awaited second album Embrace, released by Summit Records in 2011, beautifully showcases the clarinet’s versatility as Lee aims to broaden the clarinet’s repertoire by making premiere recordings of some of the most heart-warming classical compositions originally written for voice, strings and piano.
 With a range of surprising selections on this 18 track album, Embrace soared up the HMV Classical Charts in Hong Kong to number 4!

-Riding on the remarkable success brought on by Embrace, Lee once again goes beyond boundaries by making brave leaps into arranging famous symphonies and operatic arias for the clarinet and piano.
-Hidden Treasures, independently released under her own label in 2014, achieved even greater heights by climbing to number 2 on Hong Kong Records’ Top 10 Classical and Jazz Music Chart and staying on the Top 10 Chart for over 10 consecutive weeks, jockeying next to recordings from leading labels such as Sony Music, Warner Music, Universal Music and EMI.
+Inspired by the remarkable success brought on by Embrace, Lee once again goes beyond boundaries by making brave leaps into arranging famous symphonies and operatic arias for the clarinet and piano.
+Hidden Treasures, independently released under her own label via CD Baby in 2014, achieved even greater heights by climbing to number 2 on Hong Kong Records’ Top 10 Classical and Jazz Music Chart and staying on the Top 10 Chart for over 10 consecutive weeks, jockeying next to recordings from leading labels such as Sony Music, Warner Music, Universal Music and EMI.

 Born in Seoul and raised in Chicago, Lee received her Bachelor’s degree from the Eastman School of Music, under the tutelage of Charles Neidich and Eli Eban and her Master’s degree and Artist Diploma from the Yale School of Music with David Shifrin.
 She has graced the stages of many prestigious venues, including the Chicago Cultural Center with the Dame Myra Hess Recital Series, and the Powell Symphony Hall of Saint Louis; and as a soloist, has performed with the Saint Louis Symphony, Yale Philharmonia, the Bucheon Philharmonic Orchestra of Korea, and the Jupiter Symphony of New York.
 Lee’s numerous competition wins include first prize at the International Clarinet Association Competition, the Saint Louis Symphony Young Artist Competition, the Music Academy of the West Concerto Competition, and the Yale Woolsey Hall Concerto Competition.